-Teachers must comply with several requirements to be awarded a teaching certificate.
-A teaching certificate allows the teacher to legally teach a subject at a particular level of school.
-In California, there are three types of teaching certificates that can be obtained, they are:
+Teachers must comply with several requirements to be awarded a teaching credential.
+A teaching credential allows the teacher to legally teach a subject at a particular level of school.
+In California, there are three types of teaching credentials that can be obtained, they are:

 - Multiple Subject Teaching Credential (to teach elementary school)